 - Release Date

 The Uninvited follows carefully prescribed statutes for today’s average supernatural thriller, without deviating in the slightest.
 Based on Kim Ji-woon’s South Korean horror original, A Tale of Two Sisters, this remake offers no surprises, nothing beyond cliché.
 But before plunging into my review, be forewarned that I have every intention of spoiling the ending.
 I’m doing this to protect you, the reader, to save 89 minutes of your life so that you might plant a tree, rent the original, or do something equally productive instead of enduring the flaccid build-up to yet another ludicrous twist ending.

 Setting up your run-of-the-mill evil stepmother yarn, the film begins with distraught teen Anna (Emily Browning) being released from a 10-month mental institution stay after her mother’s accidental death.
 Or was her mother murdered?
 Anna suspects as much when she starts seeing ghosts pointing to her dad’s new girlfriend.
 Rachael (Elizabeth Banks) is the former live-in nurse for Anna’s dead mom, and she has every intention of marrying Anna’s father and controlling their fancy-schmancy lakeside house, beginning with the kitchen.

 Should you suddenly develop the urge for an Asian horror remake, The Uninvited might provide a jolt or two, I guess.
-Problem is, Hollywood accumulates the rights for potential remakes from different markets all over the Far East.
-Releasing them all within our one market, however, big it may be, first wears on our patience, and then proves we have little imagination.
+The problem is that Hollywood accumulates the rights for potential remakes from different markets all over the Far East.
+Releasing them all within our one market, however big it may be, first wears on our patience and then proves we have little imagination.
 If you’ve had to endure Dark Water, The Eye, The Grudge, Mirrors, One Missed Call, Pulse, or Shutter, you can relate to my frustrations.